docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 ### Rspamd

-As previously stated, checking a signature and signing an email are two different tasks - and Rspamd realizes this distinction on a module level.
-This means:
+Verifying a DKIM signature and signing an email are two different tasks.
+Rspamd differentiates between the two at a module level:

-1. [The module for checking incoming signatures][rspamd-docs-dkim-checks] is enabled by default.
+1. [Verifying signatures of inbound mail][rspamd-docs-dkim-checks] is enabled by default.
-2. [The module for signing outbound messages][rspamd-docs-dkim-signing] will need to be set up by you.
+2. [Signing outbound mail][rspamd-docs-dkim-signing] needs additional setup.

 By default, DMS offers no option to generate and configure signing e-mails with DKIM.
 This is because the parsing would be difficult.
 But don't worry: the process is relatively straightforward nevertheless.
 The [official Rspamd documentation for the DKIM signing module][rspamd-docs-dkim-signing] is pretty good.
 Basically, you need to